umcconnell/hll-rust/README.md

 ### Generating Ground Truth

 To generate the ground truth data using Jellyfish, we provide a script that runs the analysis in a Docker container.
-As prerequisite, Docker must be installed and running.
+As a prerequisite, Docker must be installed and running.

 To run the Jellyfish analysis with default settings (looking for data in `data/` and outputting to `jellyfish_results/`):